 • Apply a good layer of mulch around your fruiting trees if you haven’t already done so.

 • Birds will often devastate fruiting tree crops.
-To help eliminate or lessen bird pressure, drape your trees with netting until harvest is over.
-Alternatively, you can use nylon bags to cover fruit individually.
+To help eliminate or lessen bird pressure, drape your trees with bird netting until harvest is over.
+Alternatively, you can use nylon bags to cover the fruit individually.

 • For Citrus trees, keep an eye on their foliage.
 If the leaves are green-veined but yellow, apply an iron foliar spray.
 If you notice ants, check your citrus trees closely for pests that need to be removed.
 Ants farm pests like aphids, scale, mealy bugs, and whitefly for their sugary excretions.